Don Draper

+Donald Francis "Don" Draper, born Richard "Dick" Whitman, is a fictional character and the protagonist of the AMC television series Mad Men (2007–2015), portrayed by Jon Hamm.
+At the beginning of the series, Draper is the charismatic yet enigmatic creative director at the fictional Manhattan advertising firm Sterling Cooper.
+In spite of his success, he is plagued by several personal problems, including the issues of identity and social alienation, in part due to his difficult past.
+His personal and professional developments in the show are frequently situated against the larger social, political, and economic events of the 1960s.
+In 2024, Hamm reprised his role as Draper in a cameo role in the comedy film Unfrosted.

 The character of Don Draper is partially inspired by Draper Daniels, a creative director at Leo Burnett advertising agency in Chicago in the 1950s, who worked on the Marlboro Man campaign; and by Bill Backer, an advertising executive at McCann Erickson who created the "I'd Like to Buy the World a Coke" ad in 1971.

-Character biography

-Early life
+Don Draper is widely regarded as one of the greatest and most iconic characters in television history, and Jon Hamm received universal acclaim for his performance.

+Biography

-Donald Francis Draper is revealed through flashbacks to be the assumed identity of Richard "Dick" Whitman, born in Bunbury, Illinois in 1926 to Evangeline (Kelly Huddleston), a prostitute, and an abusive, alcoholic farmer, Archibald "Archie" Whitman (Joseph Culp).
-His mother died in labor, and his father was kicked to death by a spooked horse, which the 10-year-old Dick witnessed.
+Donald Francis Draper is revealed through flashbacks to be the assumed identity of Richard "Dick" Whitman, born in Bunbury, Illinois, in May 1926 to Evangeline (Kelly Huddleston), a prostitute, and an abusive, alcoholic farmer, Archibald "Archie" Whitman (Joseph Culp).
+His mother Evangeline died in labor, and the midwife brought the baby to be raised by Archie and his wife, Abigail.

-Dick was raised primarily by a stepmother, Archie's wife Abigail (Brynn Horrocks), who treated him cruelly because she saw him as a reminder of her husband's infidelity.
-At the time of his father's death, she was pregnant and posthumously gave birth to Dick's half-brother, naming him Adam.
-The one person to show him any kindness as a child was his stepfather, "Uncle Mack" (Morgan Rusler), who taught him how to survive in the real world.
-Mack was "with" Abigail's sister Ernestine (Julie Alexander) and ran the brothel in Pennsylvania Coal County where Dick and Adam grew up.
-When Dick was around 15 years old, his "aunt" died and Dick was a pallbearer for the first time at her funeral.

-Many years later, one of the prostitutes at the brothel had Dick pickpocket valuables from trousers while she was turning tricks, for which he would be paid Hershey bars.
-Don recalls eating these as the closest he ever got to a normal childhood.
-One of his few exposures to the outside world was the story of Milton Hershey and his school for orphaned children, and he wondered why he failed to qualify for such a place, considering both his parents were deceased, which made him think he was forgotten.

-During this period of his life, he began to suffer from croup and was left under the care of a prostitute named Aimée (Megan Ferguson).
+When he was 10 years old, Dick saw his father Archie die after being kicked by a spooked horse.
+He began to suffer from croup and was left under the care of a prostitute named Aimée (Megan Ferguson).
 She took his virginity in a way that creator Matthew Weiner stated concerned "his relationship to sex and molestation", and reviewer Abigail Rine described more directly as rape.